DataDog/integrations-core/couch/README.md

 ### Configuration

-1. Edit the `couch.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your CouchDB performance data.
+1. Edit the `couch.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your CouchDB performance data.
   See the [sample couch.d/conf.yaml][2] for all available configuration options.

       ```yaml
       init_config: